-2.2.2.5 EFFECTIVE DATE: March 23, 2021, unless a later date is cited at the end of a section.
-[2.2.2.5 NMAC - Rp, 2.2.2.5 NMAC, 3/23/2021]
+2.2.2.5 EFFECTIVE DATE: March 22, 2022, unless a later date is cited at the end of a section.

-2.2.2.6 OBJECTIVE: The objective is to establish policies, procedures, rules and requirements for contracting and conducting financial audits, special audits, attestation engagements, performance audits, and forensic accounting engagements of or for governmental agencies of the state of New Mexico.
-[2.2.2.6 NMAC - Rp, 2.2.2.6 NMAC, 3/23/2021]
+2.2.2.6 OBJECTIVE: The objective is to establish policies, procedures, rules, and requirements for contracting and conducting financial audits, special audits, attestation engagements, performance audits, and forensic accounting engagements of or for governmental agencies of the state of New Mexico.
+[2.2.2.6 NMAC - Rp, 2.2.2.6 NMAC, 3/22/2022]

-2.2.2.7 DEFINITIONS: This section describes certain terms used in 2.2.2 NMAC.
-When terminology differs from that used at a particular organization or under particular standards, auditors should use professional judgment to determine if there is an equivalent term:

-A. Definitions beginning with the letter "A":

-(1) "AAG GAS" means AICPA Audit and Accounting Guide - Government auditing standards and Single Audits (latest edition).

-(2) "AAG SLV" means AICPA Audit and Accounting Guide - State and Local Governments (latest edition).

-(3) "Agency" means any department, institution, board, bureau, court, commission, district or committee of the government of the state, including district courts, magistrate or metropolitan courts, district attorneys and charitable institutions for which appropriations are made by the legislature; any political subdivision of the state, created under either general or special act, that receives or expends public money from whatever source derived, including counties, county institutions, boards, bureaus or commissions; municipalities; drainage, conservancy, irrigation, or other special districts; and school districts; any entity or instrumentality of the state specifically provided for by law, including the New Mexico finance authority, the New Mexico mortgage finance authority, the New Mexico lottery authority and every office or officer of any entity listed in Paragraphs (1) through (3) of Subsection A of Section 12-6-2 NMSA 1978.

-(4) "Attest engagement" means an engagement to issue, or where an IPA issues, an examination, a review, AUP report, or report on subject matter, or an assertion about subject matter that is the responsibility of an agency or local public body, including engagements performed pursuant to AICPA and GAGAS attestation standards and all engagements pursuant to Subsection A of Section 12-6-3 NMSA 1978.
+- 2.2.2.7 DEFINITIONS: This section describes certain terms used in 2.2.2 NMAC.
+When terminology differs from that used at a particular organization or under particular standards, auditors should use professional judgment to determine if there is an equivalent term: - A. Definitions beginning with the letter "A": - (1) "AAG GAS" means AICPA Audit and Accounting Guide Government auditing standards and Single Audits (latest edition). - (2) "AAG SLV" means AICPA Audit and Accounting Guide State and Local Governments (latest edition). - (3) "Abuse" includes, but is not limited to, behavior that is deficient or improper when compared with behavior that a prudent person would consider reasonable and necessary business practice given the facts and circumstances but excludes fraud and noncompliance with provisions of laws, regulations, contracts, and grant agreements.
+Abuse also includes misuse of authority or position for personal interests or for the benefit of another or those of an immediate or close family member or business associate.
+(GAGAS latest revision.)
+Abuse does not necessarily involve fraud or illegal acts.
+However, abuse may be an indication of potential fraud or illegal acts and may still impact the achievement of defined objectives.
+(GAO-14-704G federal internal control standards paragraph 8.03.) - (4) "Agency" means any department, institution, board, bureau, court, commission, district or committee of the government of the state, including district courts, magistrate or metropolitan courts, district attorneys and charitable institutions for which appropriations are made by the legislature; any political subdivision of the state, created under either general or special act, that receives or expends public money from whatever source derived, including counties, county institutions, boards, bureaus or commissions; municipalities; drainage, conservancy, irrigation, or other special districts; and school districts; any entity or instrumentality of the state specifically provided for by law, including the New Mexico finance authority, the New Mexico mortgage finance authority, the New Mexico lottery authority and every office or officer of any entity listed in Paragraphs (1) through (3) of Subsection A of Section 12-6-2 NMSA 1978. - (5) "Attest engagement" means an engagement to issue, or where an IPA issues, an examination, a review, AUP report, or report on subject matter, or an assertion about subject matter that is the responsibility of an agency or local public body, including engagements performed pursuant to AICPA and GAGAS attestation standards and all engagements pursuant to Subsection A of Section 12-6-3 NMSA 1978.